-WELCOMING GUESTS FOR NEARLY 40 YEARS
+WELCOMING GUESTS FOR OVER 40 YEARS

 The first guests of Nimmo Bay Resort arrived in June of 1981, ready to see what this remote wilderness could offer them.
 What the Murrays soon discovered was more than they could have imagined – a place that revived weary spirits, invoked exploration and provided all a sense of ease and oneness with nature.
 Today, under the modern leadership of their eldest son Fraser and his wife Becky, the Murrays continue to welcome all those in search of reconnection and adventure into their wild backyard at Nimmo Bay.